ziadoz/awesome-php/CONTRIBUTING.md

 Also, please ensure your pull request adheres to the following guidelines:

 * Your suggestion will be closed if it has been previously rejected or is a duplicate
-* Write a meaningful pull request description which includes a link to the project
+* Write a meaningful pull request description that includes a link to the project
 * Adheres to the following Markdown format: `[LIBRARY](LINK) - DESCRIPTION.`
 * Your description is short, clear, unbiased, and doesn't contain any jargon
 * The description ends with a full stop/period and no trailing whitespace